mdaffin/disconnected.systems/_drafts/bare-metal-c-on-the-teensy-3.1.md

 }
 ~~~

-Finally all of the exception handlers are defined to simply lockup the cpu by busy looping.
+Finally all of the exception handlers are defined to simply lockup the cpu by
+busy looping.

-<div class="code-header">layout.ld</div>
+<div class="code-header"><a href="https://github.com/james147/embedded-examples/blob/master/teensy-3-c/blink.c#L44-L45">blink.c</a></div>

 ~~~
 void nim_handler() { while (1); }